geyang/ICLR_2018_analysis/README.md

 # Analyzing ICLR 2018 Submission and Review Data

 Earlier today I wanted to figure out how well my reviews are compare to the cohort.
-So I decided to analyze on the submissions to this year's ICLR.
+So I decided to do a bit of analysis on the submissions data for this year's ICLR.
 A few interesting things stood above the others:

 1. distribution of scores is centered slightly above 5
 2. There seems to be too many 4's, too little 3's.
 People are being nice when they really should give out 3's.